Email verification

 More than one custom send domain can be configured per project.

-The chosen send domain needs to be a domain that's solely used for this purpose and it should be set up with a DNS CNAME record:
+The chosen send domain needs to be a domain that's solely used for this purpose, and that is a subdomain of the from address domain.
+The following DNS CNAME record needs to be set up:

 email.oxfordstones.co.uk.
 IN CNAME mail.eu.xtremepush.com.